What Is VAR in Soccer?

 Does VAR Have a Time Limit?

 The good news is that you do not have to wait too long until the VAR reviews all the images and offers information to the head referee.
-This usually take a few minutes to do so, then they explain everything to the referee.
+This usually takes a few minutes to do so, then they explain everything to the referee.

 Conclusion

 Whether you want to pay more attention to the VAR when you watch soccer matches or work as a VAR yourself, you should know what it involves.
-We hope this article helped you understand this useful technology.
+I hope this article helped you understand this useful technology.

-VAR is very important as it can notice potential mistakes or things that the other officials may have missed.
-It will then provide the head referee with this information and allows them to make the right decision.
+VAR is very important as it can notice potential mistakes or things that other officials may have missed.

 It almost eliminates heartbreaking outcomes that are determined by human error.